 My friend let me stay rent-free and off-lease in the second bedroom of his apartment(s) in the city of Portland (we moved to a 2nd apt during 8+ months).
 On April 11th he text me that I needed to start paying $1,000/month, including the month of April, or leave by May 1st.
 I left to go out of town...
 Read more »

 There is no question that you are entitled to recover your mattress and any other personal property.
-IF you were a tenant, then you might have claims against him for landlord-tenant violations (or perhaps not since you apparently left "voluntarily" - it depends upon the exact details).
-But if you...Read more »
+IF you were a tenant, then you might have claims against him for landlord-tenant violations (or perhaps not since you apparently left "voluntarily" - it depends upon the exact details)....Read more »

 I need advice on collecting on a bad check.
 A client of my pet care business wrote me a bounced check for $420.
 I have alerted her via email (no replies), phone (disconnected numbers), and Certified Mail (failed delivery attempt).
 I understand that I likely need to take this to Small Claims Court,...
 Read more »